 Applications are not available yet.
 Only renters can apply.
 Landlords can help renters apply, with the renter’s permission.

 Payment of residential rent and utility/home energy costs.
 Payment can include both past-due bills and ongoing bills.
 Payment can cover up to fifteen (15) months total.
 Bills must be for services after March 13, 2020.

 This program does not cover mortgages or commercial leases.
 It does not cover utility costs for persons with a mortgage or commercial lease.

 What type of utilities or home energy cost may be covered by the program?

-Water, sewer, trash, electric, gas, and fuel oil/propane.
+Water, sewer, trash, electric, gas, fuel oil/propane, and internet.

 How many months can I apply for at once?

 The maximum is fifteen (15) months total.
 You can apply for up to fifteen (15) months of past due rent assistance.

 If you need assistance with current and future rent payments, the maximum payment is three months at a time.
 You could then reapply for additional assistance, up to the fifteen (15) month total.

 How will I know if I meet income requirements?